alexbarbosa1989/rag-instructlab-langflow/README.md

 ## Test the Granite Model without any training

-- Having the granite-lab model served in instructlab, in a separate terminal session start a chat session:
+- Having the granite-lab model served in Instructlab, in a separate terminal session start a chat session:
 ~~~
 $ source venv/bin/activate
 ~~~